roochieng/YouTube_BookMarker/README.md

 ## Overview

-YouTube Book is a website that helps users bookmark youtube videos so they can be able to watch them later without having to log into YouTube.
+YouTube Book is a website that helps users bookmark youtube videos so they can. be able to watch them later without having to log into YouTube.
 This solution is intended to users who wants to save some YouTube Videos for watch later but do not want YouTube profiling their interests.